kaykayehnn/world-cup/README.md

 # Russia World Cup 2018
-This is a coursework project for ReactJS Fundametals June 2018.

 ## Documentation

 The main topic of this project is the World Cup in Russia.
-The data about matches is provided by [Football-Data](https://www.football-data.org).
+Match data is provided by [Football-Data](https://www.football-data.org).

 Frameworks and technologies used on the backend:
 - ExpressJS